CAU-TeamLiuJF/GOplan/README.md

 If you successfully finish the running, you will see these:
 Analyse finish!
 Results generated in: xxxx
-Time difference of 30.48747 mins
+Time difference of XXX mins